-PPE is defined as a device or clothing worn by a worker to help prevent direct exposure to hazards and protect workers from bodily injury.
-The need for PPE is dependent upon the type of operations and the nature and quantity of the materials in use, and must be assessed on a case by case basis.
+PPE is defined by OSHA as "equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses."
+The need for PPE is dependent upon the type of operations and the nature and quantity of the materials in use, and must be assessed on a case-by-case basis.
 PPE is the least preferred method of protection, and to be used when substitution or engineering controls and work practice controls are not feasible.
 It should be understood that PPE does not reduce or eliminate the hazard.
-Every user of the PPE must understand that the PPE will provide protection only to the wearer and does nothing to anyone else in the lab.
+Every user of the PPE must understand that the PPE will provide protection only to the wearer.
 The level of protection chosen shall take into account any hazards from other work being carried out in the vicinity that could affect the worker.